Client Event Logger Redesign

 - The

-loggingIntervalMsoption has been deprecated.
+loggingIntervalMsoption is now deprecated.

 PendingEvents: in-memory collection of newly logged events.BatchQueue: queue of batched events waiting to send.FlushCoordinator: controls flush timing and modes.EventSender: performs network sends and emits flush lifecycle events.FlushInterval: manages cooldown/backoff timing.

-Flush Mechanisms
+Flush mechanisms

-Retry Nuances
+Retry nuances

 - Backoff adjusts with success/failure and affects scheduled flush timing.

-- queue capacity is batch size (default: 100) * max number of batches (30)
+- Queue capacity is batch size (default: 100) * max number of batches (30).

 - Non-retryable network failure.